-Meet the Star of "Boyhood," the Epic Film Everybody's Talking About
+Meet the Star of "Boyhood," the Oscar Frontrunner Everybody's Talking About

 "I was kind of like, 'Oh my God!
 I had no idea what I was getting myself into,'" recalls Ellar Coltrane.

 Ellar Coltrane can hardly recall a time when he wasn't Mason.
 That's the lead character in Boyhood, Richard Linklater's convention-busting new movie, which was shot over 12 years as Mason matures from a cute six-year-old into a college freshman, with plenty of bumps along the way.
-(Patricia Arquette plays his divorced mom, Ethan Hawke her reluctant-to-grow-up ex-husband.
-Mason's older sister is played by Linklater's daughter, Lorilei.)
+The film, which took Best Picture and Best Director at the Golden Globes, is now up for six Oscars, including Best Picture, Best Director, Best Original Screenplay, and Best Supporting Actor/Actress for Patricia Arquette, who plays Mason's divorced mom and Ethan Hawke, who portrays her reluctant-to-grow-up ex-husband.
+(Linklater's daughter, Lorilei, plays Mason's big sister.)
 "There was something kind of cool about Ellar," Linklater told me.
 "His parents are artists, and I remember talking to people I was working with: 'He's just kind of a thoughtful kid.
 I don’t think he's going to be the straight-laced athlete or anything like that.
 I just kind of like the way his mind works, this six-year-old.'"

 The only thing Coltrane himself remembers about auditioning at age six is that he brought along a drawing of a tree with some monkeys.
 He'd done it on the back of a flyer for his dad's Austin, Texas, band, Joe Rockhead.
 It turned out Linklater was a fan: "Rick enjoyed the drawing, but was also perplexed and excited by the picture on the other side."